cncf/tag-security/community/assessments/projects/buildpacks/self-assessment.md

     * Additional work on image reproducibility
 * **CNCF Requests**

-    We would welcome a third-party security review.
+    We would welcome a third-party security assessment.

 ## **Appendix**